 What is a Rollover IRA?

-In a nutshell, an IRA rollover is an account that is designed specifically to hold funds transferred from employer-sponsored retirement plans, including 401(k), 403(b), profit-sharing and Keogh plans.
+In a nutshell, a rollover IRA is an account that is designed specifically to hold funds transferred from employer-sponsored retirement plans, including 401(k), 403(b), profit-sharing and Keogh plans.
 They also offer several distinct benefits.

 Why are they beneficial?

 When you cash out or take distributions from retirement plans, two things happen.
 For starters, the funds are subject to taxation and the tax deferral benefit goes out the window.
 And if you haven’t yet reached 59 ½, you’ll also incur a 10 percent early withdrawal penalty.

-However, a Rollover IRA allows you to avoid taxation as long as you transfer the funds properly.
+However, an IRA rollover allows you to avoid taxation as long as you transfer the funds properly.
 Even better, you’ll also escape the 10 percent penalty.

 - Low fees.
 You may have to pay minimal fees to cover brokerage commissions and fund expenses associated with transactions.
 But there are financial entities, like Schwab, that offer rollover IRAs devoid of annual or maintenance fees.